 What are mosquitoes?

 Mosquitoes are those small flies that swarm together in large numbers in our backyards.
-Unfortunately, mosquitoes don't just fly around in our backyards; female mosquitoes bite to feed on blood in order to get the protein they need to make viable eggs.
+Unfortunately, mosquitoes are dangerous pests and don't just fly around aimlessly in our backyards; female mosquitoes bite to feed on blood in order to get the protein they need to make viable eggs.
 Mosquitoes are most active in the spring and summer season when the weather is warmest, putting them in close proximity to people when we are also most active outside.

-The mosquito has a proboscis (an elongated piercing mouthpart), wings, six long, thin legs, and a grayish or black body.
+The mosquito has an elongated piercing mouthpart called a proboscis, wings, six long, thin legs, and a grayish or black body.
 Some mosquitoes may have white stripes or other lighter markings on their legs or bodies, depending on the exact species.

 Are mosquitoes dangerous?